Blood is blue.

 My truth (which I will attempt to make interesting and coherent here), is I used to think—in secret, that the voices in my head were real.
 Not like a mental illness of sorts, but more like spending a bit too much time in dreamland, and being consumed by scenarios and dialogue between characters, exclusive to the stage and audience in my head.
 Although instead of trying to work and have fun with the ‘voices’, I’d try and ignore them.
 “Focus,” I’d tell myself.
 “Forget the talking in your head.”
 Impossible.
 I had lost voice-control.
 Sirens announcing voice-patrol.

 Till after one night in 2014, when my husband at the time asked how I was doing.
 “I hate my job and feel like I'm dying," I said.
 “So quit,” he retorted.
 "We could afford it."

-It was as simple as that.
+And that was the end of that.
 Because three days later, I was out looking for a space to rent.
 A space I could go to and sort out the all stories in my head.
 Finally let-loose all the characters that had been waiting to be laid out on text, and no longer repressed.

 So from a room, with my city's mountain's view inciting, first I wrote a tragedy.
 About a bunch of love addicts and a perfect lover.
 “Too many characters and lots of flashbacks,” the dramaturg said.
 To re-write one day, I decided.
 Because like a rooster with full-on intent: a fresh page set a new stage.
 I had an idea for a children's book!
 Of which is still in the writing...